Uba sued over secondary school certificate – The Sun Nigeria

-Barely one week after the Independent National Electoral Commission (INEC) released the final list of candidates for the November 6 governorship election, the standard bearer of the All Progressives Congress (APC), Dr. Andy Ubah, has been dragged to court over the school certificate he submitted for the election.
+Barely one week after the Independent National Electoral Commission (INEC) released the final list of candidates for the November 6 governorship election in Anambra State, the standard bearer of the All Progressives Congress (APC), Dr. Andy Ubah, has been dragged to court over the school certificate he allegedly submitted for the election.

 Also sued are the APC, the INEC and the West African Examinations Council (WAEC).